News / Analysis

 The EU’s total figure shows a better-than-expected 3.8 % contraction – slightly better than the previous reading, but still its worst performance in 25 years.

-Italy’s total trade surplus decreased to 0.6 bn Euros in March with Industrial sales contracting by 26% MoM.
+Italy’s total trade A trade balance that is positive as a result of income (exports on the national level) being greater... decreased to 0.6 bn Euros in March with Industrial sales contracting by 26% MoM.

-The pound lost 150 pips on Friday after the UK refused to extend the Brexit negotiations deadline, and BoE Chief economist Andrew Haldane said the bank was considering negative interest rates.
+The pound lost 150 pips on Friday after the UK refused to extend the Brexit negotiations deadline, and BoE Chief economist Andrew Haldane said the bank was considering negative The cost of accessing money not owned. rates.

 US indexes added 0.8% (NASDAQ) to 0.25% (DOW) upon closing Friday, after continuing jobless claims added only a half million claims in the last week of April, compared to 2.98 mn initial claims for the same week.